Jydii/CvLibJob_WebScrape/README.md

 # Data Analyst Job Market in December 2022

-Tools used: Python 3.8.0, BeautifulSoup, Microsoft Excel 2016
+Tools used: Python 3.8.0, BeautifulSoup, Microsoft Excel 2016, https://www.cv-library.co.uk/ (Jobs Posted in December 2022)

 This project exhibits webscraping using BeautifulSoup and Python programming language, data cleaning and dashboard creation in Excel